CompdVision: Combining Near-Field 3D Visual and Tactile Sensing Using a Compact Compound-Eye Imaging System: Experiments

 \subsubsection{Z-Accuracy}

-The Z-Accuracy metric assesses the accuracy of per-pixel depth estimation relative to the ground truth (GT).
-In this context, the GT is defined as the sum of the flange focal distance (distance from the image plane to the sensor surface) and the distance from the textured target to the sensor surface.
-The absolute difference between the GT and the collected depth map from the evaluation set was calculated.
-This computation was made relative to the best fitted plane to minimize the impact of potential errors in camera positioning, thereby generating a depth error map.
+The Z-Accuracy metric evaluates the accuracy of depth estimation per pixel compared to the ground truth (GT), defined as the sum of the flange focal distance and the distance from the target to the sensor.
+We calculated the absolute difference between GT and the measured depth, relative to the best-fitted plane, to reduce errors from camera positioning, resulting in a depth error map.
 Mathematically, the Z-Accuracy is expressed as the median value of these differences:

-The evaluation results demonstrated a consistent Z-Accuracy for both left and right stereo units, with higher accuracy observed at closer distances from the textured target.
+The evaluation results demonstrated consistent Z-Accuracy for both left and right stereo pairs, with higher accuracy observed at closer distances to the textured target.
 The standard deviations (STDs) are below 0.23mm.